Home

 Day 08: Acclimatization

 It is an important day to acclimatize and minimize the chances of being affected by AMS.
-We will explore the village and climb up a slope above Pheriche to gain a hiking experience in cold condition and a view overlooking the Himalayan valleys.
-The Sherpa settlements here offer great hospitality and display of their ancestral culture.
+We will explore the village and climb up a slope above Pheriche to gain a hiking experience in cold conditions and enjoy views overlooking the Himalayan valleys.
+The Sherpa settlements here offer great hospitality and display their ancestral culture.
 Overnight stay at Pheriche.

 Day 09: Trek from Pheriche to Ama Dablam Base Camp (4,600m) 6-7 hours